How To Do Currumbin Wildlife Sanctuary In A Single Day

 Generations of Aussies and international visitors have flocked to our most historical, and still one of our most popular attractions – our famed lorikeet feeding.
 If you missed the early session, you can steal the attention of our hungry rainbow friends at our 4:00pm feeding time.

-Hot Tip #8: Top off your day with a cheeky cone from our famed Aussie Scoop Ice Cream Parlour (except on a Friday, when you can immerse yourself in Gold Coast’s food truck culture at the Sanctuary Markets).
+Hot Tip #6: Top off your day with a cheeky icecream from our cafe (except on a Friday, when you can immerse yourself in Gold Coast’s food truck culture at the Sanctuary Markets).

 4:50PM: PASS THROUGH NATURE’S GIFT STORE ON YOUR WAY OUT

 Don’t forget to pick up your photos and souvenirs!